The 10 Best Lego Friends Sets

 video play icon

-This wiki has been updated 31 times since it was first published in January of 2017.
+This wiki has been updated 35 times since it was first published in January of 2017.
 While Legos have been a fixture of children's toy boxes for decades, the newer Friends line has become popular with those who want to add a touch of imaginative realism to their building blocks.
 If you need help wading through the myriad of options out there, check out the high-quality sets on our list, ranked here by their theme, size, ease of assembly, and potential for fun.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Stephanie's House